|

 Where Does Gumbo Come From?

-Gumbo has its origins in Louisiana.
-Rooted in the cooking of black slaves from Africa, and based on a West African word for okra, the soup traditionally has okra in it as a thickening agent.
+Gumbo has its origins in southern Louisiana.
+Rooted in the cooking of black people enslaved from Africa, and based on a West African word for okra, the soup traditionally has okra pods in it as a thickening agent.
 Loved by the Cajuns and Creole, they both make it slightly differently, and season it slightly differently.
-Along with okra it often includes chicken, cajun style andouille sausage, and seafood.
+Along with okra it often includes chicken, cajun style andouille sausage, seafood, and creole seasoning.
+It’s one of the beloved foods of the bayou regions.

 easy gumbo recipe